How does the chromatic number of a random graph vary?: Proofs

 \subsection{The framework lemma}

 In this subsection we formalize the outline above in the following lemma.
 We have replaced various $o(1)$ bounds here by concrete bounds for definiteness, though in the application we mostly start with $o(1)$ bounds and take $n$ large enough.
-In the application we will take $a=\alpha(n^-)=\alpha(n^+)$, the typical independence number of $\Gnp$.
+In the application we will take $a=\alpha(n^-)=\alpha(n^+)$, where $\alpha(n)$ is defined in \eqref{alphadef} and $[n^-,n^+]$ is the range of values of $n$ we consider.
+Thus $a$ will be the typical independence number of the relevant graphs $\Gnp$.

 \begin{lemma} Let $p$, $\delta$ and $\Delta$ be positive real numbers with $p<1$, and let $n^-<n^+$ and $a$ be positive integers.
 Let $I=[n^-,n^+]$.
 Suppose that the following hold.
 Firstly, there is some function $f(n)$ such that for each (integer) $n\in I$ we have